alby-tomy/online-movie-descriptor/README.md

 # Online Movie Descriptor
 ## Overview
 Welcome to the Django Online Moview Descriptor project.
 This application allows you to add, delete, update, view description about movies.

 ## Features
-- View description
+- View a list of movies
+- See detailed information about a specific movie
-- Add
+- Add a new movie
+- Edit an existing movie
-- Delete
+- Delete a movie
-- Update

 ## Installation
 1. ***Clone the Repository***